Wansmer/langmapper.nvim/README.md

       ---@type table Using to remapping special symbols in normal mode.
 To use the same keys you are used to.
       ---It no really remap, but feeling like that :-) (See ## How it works)
-      ---WARNING: it will no work if you have not a function for get current layout on your system special_remap = {
+      ---WARNING: it will no work if you have not a function for get current layout on your system
+      ---DOUBLE WARNING: it is works not enough good special_remap = {
         ['Ж'] = ':',
         ['ж'] = ';',